mxbranch/ye_olde_meme_shoppe/README.md

   - When used as a reply to a message with an image attachment generates a macro using that image.
 - `#addimage id`
   - When used as a reply to a message with an image attachment this command downloads the image and adds it as a template with the given id.
+  - This only functions for specified discord usernames.
+These are loaded from an environmental variable - see the .env_template for the format.

 ## Example Output